klassmann/udacity-movie-trailer-website/README.md

-# Udacity - FSW - Movie Trailer Site
+# Udacity - FSWD - Movie Trailer Site
 It is the first project from the Full-Stack Web Developer course.

 ## Usage: